Poet's Yearbook, reverie about the state of poetry in 1976

-I have a copy of Poetry Yearbook 1977, compiled by Samuel Gardiner, which lists all poetry books published between June 1975 and June 1976.
+I have a copy of Poet's Yearbook 1977, compiled by Samuel Gardiner, which lists all poetry books published between June 1975 and June 1976.
 Having access to this gives me an excuse for a nostalgic trip through the poetry scene.
 Strolling through these pages offers the chance once more to idle away an afternoon recalling the poetry world and my life in poetry.
 Gazing at these pages naturally draws on my memories, useless for books I haven't read, but offers a view with a low temperature, an indifference and completeness, which no single book could offer.
 The story of poetry in this time is here, even though in compacted and encrypted form.
 I seem to know something about most of the names in these lists, although in reality that can hardly be true.
 I seem to find an awful lot of them familiar.
-Gardiner says that in this year “770 new books of poetry by individual authors were published’, along with 88 anthologies.
+Gardiner says that in this year “770 new books of poetry by individual authors were published", along with 88 anthologies.
 The figure is striking, as it is roughly six times as many as the equivalent figure for 1960.
 The fantasy of being a poet was appealing to very many people, and the issue of legitimation must arise.
 Is liberation enough?
+(His detailed list excludes vanity presses, but I am not sure if the tally of 770 also excludes them.)
+He counts 176 volumes as being self-published - the volume of poetry was overflowing what the retail business could cope with.

 This was an era when people were expecting revolutionary change in society.
 In line with that, people thought that the basic rules of the poetry world were able to be reset by conscious and collective action: the scene in 1976 was, it follows, in some ways the realisation of the idealistic fantasies people had had in 1965, 1968, and so on.
 1976 was clearly a moment of downward turn for the countercultural enthusiasm of 1967: the Summer of Love had not really stopped, in its course to ever new regions and strata of society, but the activist group at its centre had been affected by a disillusion with the permanent results of the 'new consciousness' and by a gnawing need to make a living and (usually) join some kind of firm or institution in order to do so.
 The movement acquired momentum as it permeated and spread, so that obviously much more 'liberated' poetry was published in 1976 than 1967.
 Yet problems had found their way on stage.